Anand Veeravagu: Clinical and basic science research

 Glioblastoma Multiforme is the most common and malignant primary brain tumor in adults, and the focus of Veeravagu's research.
 He has written extensively on the treatment, management and diagnosis of brain tumors - including the development of a novel treatment in 2008.

 Veeravagu's clinical research employs national databases to evaluate trends in health resource utilization to provide guidelines for policy reform.
 This extends to understanding the distribution, access, deployment and utilization of high-value healthcare resources.
 Veeravagu's recent dedication to opioid use and tolerance after spine surgery makes use of national databases to quantify trends and help identify dependence characteristics.
 Veeravagu has over 50 peer-reviewed manuscripts, book chapters, and articles.
 Anand has also written for media outlets such as the Huffington Post and The Daily Beast.
-Anand has also appear on multiple news networks, including CNN, to discuss issues surrounding America's health.
+Anand has also appeared on multiple news networks, including CNN, to discuss issues surrounding America's health.